If you’ve been searching for the best sports games for PC and console but don’t know where to start, you’ve come to the right place.

 The spiritual successor of the now-classic SEGA Genesis title of the same name, Mutant Football League is an over-the-top, arcade sports game.

-Largely inspired by NFL Blitz, the game offers a cartoonishly violent depiction of American football further complemented by an unconventional roster of players.
+Largely inspired by NFL Blitz, the game offers a cartoonishly brutal depiction of American football further enhanced by an unconventional roster of players.

 Teams consist of seven players belonging to various supernatural species including zombies, orcs, demons, werewolves, and aliens, to name a few.